Reading time: 26 minutes

 Start your day with this Stoic affirmation:

-Repeat that affirmation a few times, slowly.
-Look at your reflection in the mirror during this exercise.
+Repeat that affirmation a few times, looking at your reflection in the mirror.
 It is a simple 10-second act.
-You could do it every day without too much effort or thought.

-When something sabotages your smoothly planned day, you feel disappointment, but don’t let it hang over your head like a personal cloud.
+When something unexpected occurs, you take action.
+But don’t carry its burden through your days.
+You don’t let it hang over your head like a personal cloud.

 It’s not things that upset us but rather our opinions about them.